Clooooud/pokedex/README.md

 Nothing feature-wise!
 We can still improve the design with more detail or improve the code, notably the cache optimization parts that has been done really quickly.
 <br>
 We could add more languages or add a way to make it dynamical.
-Actually the languages are entered directly in the code.
+At the moment, languages are statically typed directly in the code.
 If languages were added dynamically, we would need to redesign the language toggle.